bitsblocks/bitcoin-maximalist/manuscript/2020/README.md

 > Bitcoiner comments:
 >
->  Are you saying all those legendary super-rich invest into a pyramid scheme?
+>  Are you saying all those legendary super-rich invest in a pyramid scheme?
 >
 > Bitcoin "Number Go Up"er comments:
 >
-> Who is celebrating missing out
+>  Are you celebrating missing out
 > on bitcoin going
 > from whatever price it was when you first heard about it ($11 for me )
 > to almost $20 000 today?